Islandora/scyllaridae/examples/cache-warmer/README.md

 - Fast page loads for site visitors
 - A significantly faster site means resources can be better utilized by other processes
 - With our cache invalidation strategy, only the cache warmer service should ever run into a slow page load during the cache invalidation / warming process
-- Having the cache handled internally by Drupal avoids external configurations like a CDN or Varnish which would introduce additional cache purging configuration.
-We're instead solving with a custom event subscriber and `hook_entity_CUD` implementations
-- Having the cache logic inside Drupal also allows for holding the cache and only invalidating on a given signal, with that logic written in php/Drupal so keeps a bit more consistent tech stack
+- Having the cache logic implemented in Drupal simplifies our tech stack

 Negative: